sameer-patil/reportor/ARTIFACT-APPENDIX.md

 ### Accessibility (Required for all badges)

-Download reporTor Plugin using the following github repository: https://github.com/sameer-patil/reportor.git
+Download ReporTor Plugin using the following github repository: https://github.com/sameer-patil/reportor.git

 ### Set up the environment (Required for Functional and Reproduced badges)